 The course includes analysis of the social, economic, population, and political factors that affect the relationship between police and the community.
 The course examines community/police partnership collaborations and a problem-solving approach to policing.
+The course will also explore special topics such as community policing, the use of deadly force, terrorism, policing the drug problem, and civil liability.
 Prerequisite: "C" or better in CJI 101.